 - Full dried herb supply in labeled glass jars (5-10 herbs from the list above)

-- Additional tinctures and salves
+- Extra tinctures and salves

 - Sealed aloe gel or a live aloe plant